 In July of 1998, the American Academy of Periodontology published a report that stated: “Infections in the mouth can play havoc elsewhere in the body.”
 Microbial infections, including those caused by bacteria, viruses, fungi, and even parasites have demonstrated an association between periodontal diseases and the following systemic complications: cardiovascular disease and stroke, diabetes, respiratory diseases, osteoporosis, and pre-term low birth weight babies.
 Additionally, periodontal disease has been linked to chronic fatigue, and increased risk for contracting other disease – typically colds and the flu – and overall malaise.

 So are regular dental cleanings necessary?
 Absolutely.
-Did you know that 85% of adults have periodontal disease of one sort or another?
+Did you know that two in four people have periodontal disease of one sort or another?
 Your hygienist monitors your progress on a regular basis.
 Isn’t it comforting to know that someone else can help you keep an eye on your health?

 Dental problems are not only a disease of the mouth but also a disease of the body.
 Any time part of your body becomes diseased, it stresses your entire immune system.
 The stress can be most harmful when the disease is a chronic one which is the form of dental disease from which most patients suffer.

 A hygienist, educated in biological dentistry, may probably play the single most important role in your total preventive program.
 What used to be a “regular cleaning” just became a much more valuable experience for your health.

 It’s one thing for a dental office to be “mercury-free,” which means that they don’t place “silver” amalgam fillings.
 Those fillings are actually 50% mercury, and mercury is extremely toxic.
 Creating them can expose both the patient and the dental team to very high...